 - Zack Snyder

-- Jim Sturgess, Geoffrey Rush, Helen Mirren, Sam Neill, Hugo Weaving
+- Jim Sturgess, Geoffrey Rush, Helen Mirren, Sam Neill, Hugo Weaving, Joel Edgerton

 - 90 min.

 - Release Date

 Based on the novels by Kathryn Lasky, director Zack Snyder’s animated fantasy Legend of the Guardians: The Owls of Ga’Hoole tells too thematic a tale for children, but its storytelling feels too elementary for adults.
 Filled with sharp-taloned battle scenes that are juxtaposed by light humor, the overall tone never finds a consistent balance.
-The result admirably brings weight to the typical coming-of-age tale in today’s all-too-frequent fantasy epics, yet somehow loses its way.
-Maybe it’s that all the characters are bird-twitching owls; maybe it’s the familiarity of the Tolkien-esque plot; maybe it’s that, even in animated form, Snyder’s directorial signatures have grown predictable and visually tedious.
+The result admirably brings weight to the typical coming-of-age tale in today’s all-too-frequent fantasy epics, yet somehow it loses its way.
+Maybe it’s that all the characters are bird-twitching owls; maybe it’s the familiar Tolkien-esque plot; maybe it’s that, even in animated form, Snyder’s directorial signatures have grown predictable and visually tedious.